SullivanC137/Apex-Workshops/Going the distance/instructions/4.clientSide/README.md

 # In the last part of this workshop we add some client side behaviour

-Client side behaviour is mostly done trough dynamic actions.
+Client side behaviour is mostly done through dynamic actions.
 Apex generates Javascript based on your dynamic actions.
 Lets start with a few simple user requirements:

 ### Filtering Event results should not submit page